NAIST-SE/EmojiReaction_PR/README.md

 * http://sentistrength.wlv.ac.uk/ :gear:

 ## Contents
-* `RQ_Datasets` - contains the datasets that are used in each RQ, and the manual classification for RQ4 (inconsistency reasons)
+* `RQ_Datasets` - contains the datasets that are used in each RQ, and the manual classification for RQ4 (inconsistency reasons) :floppy_disk:

-* `Script` - contains the script to reproduce the non-linear regression model (RQ1)
+* `Script` - contains the script to reproduce the non-linear regression model (RQ1) :crystal_ball:

 ## Authors